 Old Man of the Andes

-The genus, Oreocereus Riccob., was named and described by Vincenzo Riccobono in Bollettino delle R[eale] Orto Botanico di Palermo in 1909.
+The genus, Oreocereus Riccob., was named and described as such by Vincenzo Riccobono in Bollettino delle R[eale] Orto Botanico di Palermo in 1909.
 Alwin Berger first described it as a subgenus of Cereus in Report (Annual) of the Missouri Botanical Garden in 1905.

 I bought this cactus from Wal-Mart on February 1, 2016.
 It was approximately 5 1/2” tall x 2 1/4” wide and was in a 3” tall x 3 1/4” pot.
 It was leaning over so I put it in a larger pot and straightened it up.
 I put it in a larger pot because of its height and it would fall over easily in a smaller one.
 Shortly after that, it died…

 The pot just had a generic tag with it with no name.
 I did some research and I thought it could have been a Cephalocereus senilis which is the Old Man Cactus.
 I wasn’t 100% sure because most of the photos online of the Old Man’s Cactus don’t look like this plant.
 Some photos of the Micranthocereus polyanthus also resembled my plant…

 As I was working on this page, I decided to send a photo to Daiv Freeman of CactiGuide.com and SucculentGuide.com.
 A few days later he sent the name Oreocereus celsianus.
 I think he nailed it.

 Zones: USDA Zones 8a-10b (10-35° F).

 Size: Can grow up to 9 feet or more, but usually less.